 Geneva at a glance

-Situated on the western shore of Lake Geneva and surrounded by beautiful snow-capped mountains, Geneva is a perfect city to explore on foot.
+Situated on the western shore of Lake Geneva and surrounded by stunning snow-capped mountains, Geneva is a perfect city to explore on foot.
 A cosmopolitan city with a global consciousness, Geneva’s international appeal is hard to resist.

 Often mistaken as the Swiss capital, Geneva is the second largest city in beautiful Switzerland.
-Acting as an international base for a number of world recognized organizations such as the International Red Cross, the European Center for Nuclear Research (CERN) and the World Health Organization, Geneva is known for both its welcoming tolerance and its state-of-the-art research.
+Acting as an international base for a number of world recognised organisations such as the International Red Cross, the World Trade Organization and the World Health Organization, Geneva is known for both its welcoming tolerance and its state-of-the-art research.

-Along the pedestrianized, cobbled streets of the Old Town there are many historical highlights to explore including the Cathédrale St-Pierre presented alongside the International Museum of the Reformation, as well as the popular city square, Place du Bourg-de-Four, with its lovely cafes, shops and restaurants.
+Along the pedestrianised, cobbled streets of the Old Town there are many historical highlights to explore including the Cathédrale St-Pierre presented alongside the International Museum of the Reformation, as well as the popular city square, Place du Bourg-de-Four, with its lovely cafés, boutiques and restaurants.

 Perfect if you’re looking for: